wavesplatform/docs.wavesplatform/docs/en/blockchain/glossary.md

 The contents of transaction body bytes is given in the description of the binary format of each type and version of the transaction.

-Based on the transaction body bytes, the [transaction ID](/en/blockchain/transaction/transaction-id) and the [transaction signature](/en/blockchain/transaction/transaction-signature) are generated.
+Based on the transaction body bytes, the transaction ID and [signature](/en/blockchain/transaction/transaction-proof) are generated.
 The guideline for generating a signature and ID is given in the [Cryptographic practical details](/en/blockchain/waves-protocol/cryptographic-practical-details#signing) article.

 ## U